|André Platzer 0000-0001-7238-5710||Curriculum Vitae|

 Publications are available in the List of Publications.

-- We're looking for Postdocs and PhD students for a new project.
-PhD applications are via the Computer Science Department at Carnegie Mellon University
+- I'm looking for PhD students.
+PhD applications are central via the Computer Science Department at Carnegie Mellon University

 - Video lectures on Logical Foundations of Cyber-Physical Systems for the textbook

-- Hot off the press: textbook on Logical Foundations of Cyber-Physical Systems 2018
+- Textbook on Logical Foundations of Cyber-Physical Systems 2018